easttennesseecc-star/Q-Top-Dog-IDE/SYSTEM_ARCHITECTURE.md

-# Q-IDE: Complete System Architecture Overview
+# Top Dog: Complete System Architecture Overview

 ## Executive Summary

-Q-IDE is a modern IDE backend built with FastAPI and Python, featuring enterprise-grade OAuth 2.0 authentication, PAT token management, build orchestration, and an LLM learning system that enables your "Super Coder" AI to continuously improve by learning from your codebase and build history.
+Top Dog is a modern IDE backend built with FastAPI and Python, featuring enterprise-grade OAuth 2.0 authentication, PAT token management, build orchestration, and an LLM learning system that enables your "Super Coder" AI to continuously improve by learning from your codebase and build history.

 **Status:** ✅ Production Ready for Local Development & Testing